Vokerlee/compiler-course-mipt/2. Eugene Onegin/README.md

 `"Eugene Onegin.exe" source.txt result.txt rhyme bred+`

+Except the rhyme regime, the regimes `ascending` and `descending` can be used.
+If you don't want to create bredogenerator file, use `bred-`.

 Here you should pass the values x1 and x2, which are the roots of the equation.
 If there is 1 root, then x1=x2, if the equation hass no roots, then x1 = x2 = 0.
 The function returns the number of roots.